 Mr. Shultz bit back his first impulse, which was to tell Billy he'd better watch his mouth.
 Instead, he said, "I'd be cautious what you say, Billy.
 You're in enough trouble as it is."

 "Screw you, man," Billy said as he struggled to his feet.
 "She kicked me in the balls.
 She's gonna pay for that."

 Mr. Shultz took a step toward Billy and looked hard into his eyes.
 "How many times do you have to be told no means no and stop means stop?
 You'll be lucky if Kelly doesn’t call the cops.
 One look at her torn dress and you're on your way downtown.
 And didn't you just turn 18?"
 He shook his head in disgust.
 "Either way, you’re playing days are over."

 Billy's head snapped up at the mention of playing ball.
 "What?!
 No way!
 I'll lose my ride.
 You can't do that."
-Billy was the team's star wide receiver, and some major college teams were recruiting him.
+Billy was the South Hanover football team's star wide receiver, and some major college teams were recruiting him.

 Mr. Shultz shook his head slowly, his lips pressed in a tight line.
-"You should of thought of that when Kelly told you to stop.
+"You should have thought of that when Kelly told you to stop.
 You let the wrong head do your thinking."